riswanda776/pharos-auto/README.md

-# Pharos Testnet Automation Tool (Node.js Version)
+# Pharos Testnet Automation Tool

-This is a Node.js implementation of the Pharos Testnet automation tool.
+This is implementation of the Pharos Testnet automation tool.
 It helps automate various tasks on the Pharos testnet, including token swaps, transfers, and staking.

 ## Features